chesslogical/enc/README.md

 A huge collection of encryption apps that ai (chat gpt) made.
+Since ai gets better with time, lots of the apps here will change for the better.
+In other words, if you like a particular app you had better make your own copy of it because all the apps here are subject being updated at any time.
+I do not use versioning, i simply update the main codebase.